The decisions process

 Local Validation List

-The City of Lincoln, North Kesteven District Council and West Lindsey District Council have worked jointly to develop local validation lists following the adoption of the 2023 Central Lincolnshire Local Plan to ensure a consistent approach is applied, linking directly with the requirements set out in the adopted Local Plan.
-These lists set out the information that is required to be submitted before a planning application can be validated.
+City of Lincoln, North Kesteven and West Lindsey have worked jointly to develop Local Validation Lists following the adoption of the 2023 Central Lincolnshire Local Plan to ensure a consistent approach is applied, linking directly with the requirements set out in the adopted Local Plan.

 Consultation period